CtrlK

 clay-common-errors

-Diagnose and fix Clay common errors and exceptions.
-Use when encountering Clay errors, debugging failed requests, or troubleshooting integration issues.
-Trigger with phrases like "clay error", "fix clay", "clay not working", "debug clay".
+Diagnose and fix the most common Clay errors and integration issues.
+Use when encountering Clay errors, debugging failed enrichments, or troubleshooting webhook delivery problems.
+Trigger with phrases like "clay error", "fix clay", "clay not working", "debug clay", "clay enrichment failed", "clay webhook error".

 Quality